AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_gradingprimarytransform.rst

       Will reset value to style's defaults if style is not the current style.

-   .. py:method:: GradingPrimaryTransform.setValue(self: PyOpenColorIO.GradingPrimaryTransform, values: PyOpenColorIO.GradingPrimary) -> None
+   .. py:method:: GradingPrimaryTransform.setValue(self: PyOpenColorIO.GradingPrimaryTransform, values: OpenColorIO_v2_0rc1::GradingPrimary) -> None
       :module: PyOpenColorIO

       Throws if value is not valid.